WiredUK/Graphity/README.md

 ## That's it?!

-Yeah, like I said above the idea is to be able to get up and running with minimal code.
+The idea behind Graphity is to be able to get up and running with minimal code.
 Of course you can configure the graph further by manually specifying exactly what you want to expose.
 For example:

     services.AddGraphity<AnimalContext>(options =>
     {